HoylakeComputerClub/AsignmentSubmissionReviewApp/documents/design_document.md

 When a code reviewer has successfully completed their review, they will be able to submit their completed review (by adding the URL to a video recording), and then a notification will be sent to the learner.
 The status will change from `in review` to `completed`.

+### Daily Batch Jobs
+- Notify code reviewers for reviews that are sitting stagnant and waiting for review.
+- Notify learners if their rejected assignments are still needing updates.

+### Appendix

+**Statuses:** pending submission, submitted, in review, needs update, completed